mimuw-jnp2-rust/project-terrustaria/README.md

-# Frobnicator (this is a template)
+# Terrustaria

 ## Authors
-- Andrzej Głuszak (@agluszak on GitHub)
+- Tomasz Głąb (@Toomimi on GitHub)
-- Linus Torvalds (@torvalds on GitHub)
+- Jan Kwiatkowski (@jk-89 on GitHub)

 ## Description
-Frobnicator is going to be a platformer game similar to Super Mario Bros made using Bevy game engine.
+Terrustaria is going to be a simplified Rust implementation of well known game - Terraria.

 ## Features
-- map generator
-- shooting
-- enemy AI
+- generating unique world maps
-- game state saving and loading
+- moving and mining
+- collecting items in equipment
+- crafting new items
-- scores
+- building new structures
+- different types of blocks (water, coal, copper etc.)
+- optional - combat system

 ## Plan
-In the first part we're going to implement the basics: movement, physics and shooting.
-The enemies will simply bounce from one edge of the platform to the other.
-There will be only a single map.

-In the second part we're going to add random map generator, saving/loading, scores and a more sophisticated AI.
+First part:
+- creating block types
+- generating world maps
+- adding a player and an option to move
+- player is able to mine now

+Second part:
+- saving and loading a game
+- main menu
+- adding and removing items from the equipment
+- building new structures from collected items
+- crafting new items from collected ones
+- combat system (optional)

 ## Libraries
 - Bevy
+- bevy_ecs_tilemap library (https://github.com/StarArawn/bevy_ecs_tilemap)
-- Serde (for serialization)
+- Serde for serialization.